FutureShockco/meeray/docs/launchpad-spec.md

 - Price per token is specified in presale details as smallest units of quote asset per one smallest unit of project token.
 A common scheme is:
   - tokensAllocated = floor(contributionAmount * 10^projectTokenDecimals / pricePerToken)
 - In the current implementation, presale participation records only contributions; `tokensAllocated` can be computed and set at or after presale end (e.g., settlement step or TGE).
 Claims require `tokensAllocated` to be present.
+- **Vesting Logic**: Allocations with vesting schedules create entries in `vesting_states` collection.
+Vested amounts are calculated based on:
+  - LINEAR_MONTHLY: `vestedAmount = totalAllocated * monthsElapsed / totalMonths`
+  - LINEAR_DAILY: Similar but daily intervals
+  - CLIFF: No vesting until cliff period, then full amount
+- Claimable = max(vestedAmount - claimedAmount, 0) for vested allocations
-- Claimable = max(totalAllocated - claimedAmount, 0).
+- Claimable = max(totalAllocated - claimedAmount, 0) for non-vested allocations (e.g., presale participants)

 ## Status Machine (typical)
 - UPCOMING → PRESALE_SCHEDULED → PRESALE_ACTIVE → PRESALE_ENDED
 - If soft cap met → PRESALE_SUCCEEDED_SOFTCAP_MET (or HARDCAP_MET)
-- Then → TOKEN_GENERATION_EVENT → LIQUIDITY_PROVISIONING → TRADING_LIVE → COMPLETED
+- Then → TOKEN_GENERATION_EVENT → TRADING_LIVE → COMPLETED
 - If soft cap not met → PRESALE_FAILED_SOFTCAP_NOT_MET → (project may refund off-chain)

 ## Broadcasting Transactions